 Presented by Jim Bolser

-This is a project that the community development epartment has been working on for quite a while. stressed that this change in fees will not show up on any personal bills.
-The fees are specifically for development.
-This resolution will reduce the amount of subsidies that the City will give to new developments.
-Much of the building permit fees will stay the same but many of the inspection service prices will change.
+This is a project that the Community Development Department has been working on for quite a while.
+Mr. Bolder stressed that this change in fees will not show up on any citizen’s personal bills.
+The fees are specifically applicant driven for development.
+This resolution will reduce the amount of subsidies that the City will give to new developments by way of low application and review fees.
+Much of the building permit fees will stay the same as they are based on the International Building Code but many of the inspection service prices will change.

 Councilman Pruden moved to approve Resolution 2016-02 A Resolution of the Tooele City Council Amending the Tooele City Fee Schedule for Community Development Public Works Department Fees.
 Councilman McCall seconded the motion.
 The vote was as follows: Councilman Wardle, “Aye,” Councilman McCall, “Aye,” Councilwoman Winn, “Aye,” Councilman Pruden, “Aye,” Chairman Pratt, “Aye.”